 South Africa deserved to take a lead into half time.
 The Zambian officials got it wrong.
 Referee, Derrick Kafuli ruled out Percy tau’s header for offside after 37 minutes.
 It was not offside.
 Assistant referee, Kabwe Chansa was level with Tau and should have seen that Al-Ahly’s new acquisition was clearly onside when Nyiko Mobbie’s cross was delivered.

 Responding to my question on whether VAR was needed in World Cup Qualifiers as Tau’s disallowed was a match and possibly group-turning decision, Broos said: “I think in such important games there has to be VAR,.
 One goal can decide, or not decide a game.

 “Imagine if it is 0-0 and we don’t win.”

 Or imagine it comes down to goal difference or goals scored?

 Bad to Worse

-Broos was not happy with the decision and called for VAR to be used in such matches.
+Understandably, Broos was not happy with the decision and called for VAR to be used in such matches.
+He wasn’t wrong.
 Prior to that South Africa should have taken the lead after Mokoena’s long range freekick was fumbled by Richard Ofori into the path of Mothobi Mvala, but his shot was high, wide and ugly.

 It got worse.
 Shortly after the restart Evidence Makgopa was presented with an open goal from within the six-yard box but somehow contrived to miss when it was far easier to score.
 With almost an hour played he almost made amends, but his glancing header went wide of the far post.
 Shortly afterwards Mvala’s spectacular overhead kick went just wide of the post.